ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 A: You can check a checkbox named 'Allow Multi Grasp' that is located on the interaction object itself to enable two-handed grasp for that object.
 If you want to know if there are two hands currently grasping an object, you can use the `graspingHands` property of the @ref InteractionBehaviour.
 This is a set of all hands currently grasping the object, so it will have a count of two if it's currently being grasped by two hands.

-## Got a question not answered here?
+# Have a question not answered here?

 Head over to [the developer forum][devforum] and post your question!
 We'll see how we can help.